-An Easy, Beautiful Thanksgiving Table — Thanks to Some Help from the Kids
+How to Create an Easy, Beautiful Thanksgiving Table — With Help From the Kids!

-Thanksgiving always brings chaos (the good kind!) to our small kitchen, and though I want so badly to involve our daughter in the cooking process, I just don’t have the patience when the day comes.
+Thanksgiving always brings chaos (the good kind!) to our small kitchen, and though I want so badly to involve our daughter in the cooking process (like for these amazing Thanksgiving rolls), I just don’t have the patience when the day comes.
 She loves helping, so even though we’ve made the decision to wait to have her join us in the kitchen until she’s older, we’ve tasked her with the job of designing and setting the Thanksgiving table.
-Planning the decor starts days (sometimes weeks) before, and is a fun fall project that will keep her busy and excited, all while making a valuable contribution to our special day.
-The best part: it’s the most budget-friendly Thanksgiving decor ever, because the components all come from nature walks!

 For inspiration, we read (and re-read) our favorite book for the season: Thanksgiving In The Woods.
 It’s a beautifully illustrated book about a real family in upstate New York who holds a Thanksgiving feast in the woods and invites everyone they know.
 It’s the most heartwarming story about family and friends, and the spirit of being thankful.